 The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
+What investment strategy does this financial product follow?

 Lemanik Invest will exclude companies from the sub-fund's investment universe which it considers as being controversial.
 The Investment Manager will exclude any company that produces cluster munitions or anti-personnel mines, nor will it invest in listed companies originating from countries that are on the European Union sanction list.
 Lemanik Invest also takes the Council on Ethics for the Norwegian Government Pension Fund Global exclusion list into account.
 If extra-financial factors drive the investment to exclusion, the fund manager will have one month before entirely divesting from the position.
 Finally, as part of the assessment of good governance practices, the Investment Manager will exclude any sovereign that is classified as "Restricted" according to the Country Risk Rating list provided by the Management Company.